Francisco Garcés: Legacy

-The El Garces Hotel, named in Francisco Garcés' honor, is the historic 1908 Santa Fe Railroad station and Harvey House hotel 'oasis' located in the City of Needles.
+The El Garces Hotel, named in Francisco Garcés's honor, is the historic 1908 Santa Fe Railroad station and Harvey House hotel 'oasis' located in the City of Needles.
 It is located in eastern California above the Colorado River, a site Garcés passed through during the 1776 Anza expedition.
 The El Garces Hotel was built by the Santa Fe Railroad under contract with the Fred Harvey Company.
 It is designed in an elegant Neoclassical and Beaux-Arts style, and the El Garces was considered the "Crown Jewel" of the entire Fred Harvey chain.